keptn/lifecycle-toolkit/docs-new/docs/components/metrics-operator.md

 The Keptn Metrics Operator solves this problem by providing a single entry point for all your metrics data, regardless of its source.
-This mean that data from multiple observability platforms are available via a single access point.
+This means that data multiple observability platforms are available via a single access point.

 Keptn metrics are integrated with the Kubernetes